TheUnsocialEngineer/Antiland/README.md

-below is a very basic example for logging in and registering a hello command which when ran will send hello world into the chat
+below is a very basic example for logging in and registering a hello command which when ran will send hello world into the chat and register a debug command which will send a message to the channel of your choice

 ```python
 import Antiland